 Senior (60 years and above): $24

 The tickets from Weekend Go Where are open-dated for 3-6 months from date of purchase.
-This is by far the best deal I have found for Kidzania Singapore’s ticket.
-Just that I’m not sure why it is not listed on their website, which to me is a bit of a concern.
-I haven’t tried purchasing from this direct link before.
+I haven’t tried purchasing from them before though.
 If you do try it, let me know if it works okay?
 (If it doesn’t, let me know also.
 But I’m not going to compensate you.
 Bwahaha…)

 If you have never heard of BYKidO before, you can read my post about how the BYKidO Pass works.